MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 Finally we will take a look at VM creation with PowerShell.
 This example will contain more than one line of code and may be more manageable if working from the PowerShell Integrated Scripting Environment (ISE).

-To open the PowerShell ISE click on start and type **PowerShell ISE** and then press the enter key.
+To open the PowerShell ISE click on start, type **PowerShell ISE** and then press the enter key.

 The following code consists of:

-- Lines 1 – 9: defines the parameters that will be set when the VM is creating, storing each in a variable.
+- Lines 1 – 9: Defines the VM parameters storing each in a PowerShell variable.
-- Line 11: creates the new VM using all defined parameters.
+- Line 11: Creates the new VM using all defined parameters.
 - Line 12: Adds a virtual CD Rom drive to the VM and mounts installation media in this drive.

 ```